PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/switch_statements.md

 - Switch variables may only be of the types: integral (including `char`), enumeration, or class.

-- The swtich case You cannot switch on a string value – selection based on a `string` requires an if-statement or a 'map'.
+- You cannot switch on a string value – selection based on a `string` requires an if-statement or a 'map'.

 - A single case can be executed for several case labels.
 But case labels cannot be used for two cases.